John Cyril Porte: Profiteering trial

 Seeley did not appear, remaining at Hammondsport in the United States; the embarrassment of the case led to his dismissal, but with no lasting financial implications.
 The nervous strain of the proceedings combined with the onerous commitments at Felixstowe had an adverse effect on Porte's already poor state of health, the circumstances making it very difficult to mount a proper defense; he was taken ill toward the end of the second hearing and remained for a period at the Russell Hotel in the advanced stages of chronic pulmonary tuberculosis; proceedings continued in his absence until the final hearing at the Old Bailey.
 The distinguished Casson, a retired civil servant and barrister living in Bedford Park, was 'persuaded' to plead guilty so the trial could be brought to a swift conclusion and reprimanded by the sentencing judge, Henry McCardie.
 His health gravely impaired, Porte returned to Felixstowe where he was nursed to recovery by his wife.

 In November 1917 Porte was recommended for the Distinguished Service Order, but this was refused at the highest level: "In view of the special circumstances of this officer's case the First Lord is not prepared to consider any decoration for past services".
-He was however, promoted to Captain, RN and put in charge of all operational squadrons at RNAS Felixstowe in addition to the Experimental Wing.
+He was however, promoted to captain, RN and put in charge of all operational squadrons at RNAS Felixstowe in addition to the Experimental Wing.
 On 26 February 1918 (Porte's birthday), King George V made a special visit to the base to see Porte's work first hand and personally present medals to the station aircrew.
-His attention restored, Porte returned to work on the Felixstowe Fury with the assistance of his Chief Technical Officer, Squadron Commander J. D. Rennie, later chief designer of Blackburn Aircraft Company.
+His attention restored, Porte returned to work on the "PSB" with the assistance of his Chief Technical Officer, Squadron Commander J. D. Rennie, later chief designer of Blackburn Aircraft Company.

 Porte was appointed a Companion of the Order of St Michael and St George in the 1918 Birthday Honours "in recognition of distinguished services rendered in connection with the War".
 He was elected a Fellow of the Royal Aeronautical Society in July 1918 for his design work.